KelvinJC/lix-lookup/README.md

 It then generates a new CSV file containing the staff ID, name, and email for the subset of staff.

-### **Implementation Overview**

-This program efficiently processes large CSV files by leveraging concurrency.
-It uses multiple asynchronous processes to map staff data and perform lookups.

-Step-by-Step Execution:
+# Process Overview

+## Creating and Tracking Processes
+The main process creates an agent process called `StaffCacheRegister`, which is responsible for generating and tracking multiple agent processes to serve as memory caches.

- - Streaming & Parallel Processing:
+## Streaming & Parallel Processing
-  - The main process streams data from a file in chunks.
+The main process streams rows of data from a file and spawns multiple asynchronous processes.
+Each process is responsible for:
-  - It spawns multiple asynchronous worker processes to handle each chunk.
-  - Each worker:
+- Receiving and parsing rows of staff data.
-    - Parses each line in the chunk into a key-value map.
+- Constructing a key-value map from the parsed rows.
+- Querying the `StaffCacheRegister` for the PID of a `StaffCache` process.
-     - Sends the map to an **Agent process** for caching.
+- Sending the map to the `StaffCache` process for caching.

- - Caching & Data Merging:
-  - The **Agent process** collects and merges all key-value maps.
-   - It maintains the complete dataset in memory for fast lookups.

- - Performing Lookups Efficiently:
-  - The main process streams data from a second file.
+The main process then streams lines of data from a second file and spawns another batch of asynchronous processes.
+Each of these processes is responsible for:
-  - Another set of worker processes handles these new chunks.
+- Receiving rows of streamed staff data.
-   - Each worker queries the **Agent** to find matching staff emails.
+- Querying each `StaffCache` agent process to match staff with their emails.

- - Storing & Exporting Results:
+## Caching & Data Merging
+Each `StaffCache` process receives and stores parsed staff data in its internal state.
+As new data is streamed, these processes update their internal key-value maps with the new information, ensuring efficient data merging and retrieval.

+## Performing Lookups Efficiently
-  - The **Agent** maintains a list of matched staff records.
+Each `StaffCache` process matches staff to their email records by performing lookups of each line against the key-value map stored in its internal state.
+The process maintains a list of matched staff records for efficient retrieval.

+## Storing & Exporting Results
-   - The main process retrieves this data and exports it to a CSV file.
+The main process retrieves the matched data from all `StaffCache` processes and consolidates the results.
+The final dataset is then exported to a CSV file for further analysis or external use.

 ### Key Benefits:
 **Memory Efficient** – Streams data in chunks instead of loading everything into memory.
 **Highly Concurrent** – Uses async processes to speed up mapping and lookups.
-**Fast Lookups** – Cached data in an Agent ensures quick retrieval.
+**Fast Lookups** – Cached data in Agents ensures quick retrieval.
 **Scalable** – Can handle large datasets without blocking execution.